 So much of what we accomplish in the world is based on our embodied cognition.
 From simple gestures to spatial navigation, our body is the one tool we take with us where ever we may go.

-I am an embodied and data visualization designer, on a mission to make material, spatial and wearable technology - human, natural and intuitive to use.
+I am an embodied and information experience designer, on a mission to make material, spatial and wearable technology - human, natural and intuitive to use.

-Using my full range of knowhow, tools and techniques, derived from scenography, wearable and visual communication, information architecture, textile and interaction design - I wish to improve the quality of peoples lives and empower humans to communicate naturally through smart, spatial and wearable media.
+Using my full range of knowhow, tools and techniques, derived from scenography, wearable and visual communication, information visualization, storytelling, textile and interaction design - I wish to improve the quality of peoples lives and empower humans to communicate naturally through smart, spatial and wearable media.

 If you also care about the design of future matters -